pylhr/java-workbook-and-notes/notes/docs/index.md

+# Introduction

+Hi I'm [Priyanshu Lohar](https://www.linkedin.com/in/pylhr/) and this is my notebook dedicated to Java Language.

 ## What is Java?
-It is a popular high-level, object oriented programming language, which was originally developed by Sun Microsystems and released in 1995.

-It is owned by Oracle, and more than **3 billion** devices run Java.

-It is used for:

-- Mobile applications (specially Android apps)
-- Desktop applications
-- Web applications
-- Web servers and application servers
-- Games
-- Database connection
-- And much, much more!

----
+Java is a robust, object-oriented programming language created by Sun Microsystems in 1995 and now owned by Oracle.
+It powers over **3 billion** devices and is the backbone of many Android apps, enterprise systems, and large-scale web applications.

-## Why Use Java?
+## Why Choose Java?

-- Java works on different platforms (Windows, Mac, Linux, Raspberry Pi, etc.)
-- It is one of the most popular programming languages in the world
-- It has a large demand in the current job market
-- It is easy to learn and simple to use
-- It is open-source and free
-- It is secure, fast and powerful
-- It has huge community support (tens of millions of developers)
-- Java is an object oriented language which gives a clear structure to programs and allows code to be reused, lowering development costs
-- As Java is close to [C++](https://www.w3schools.com/cpp/default.asp) and [C#](https://www.w3schools.com/cs/default.asp), it makes it easy for programmers to switch to Java or vice versa
+Java’s "write once, run anywhere" philosophy makes it platform-independent, allowing it to run on Windows, Mac, Linux, and more.
+It’s one of the most sought-after languages in the job market due to its reliability, ease of use, and extensive community support.
+Java’s strong security features, speed, and open-source nature make it ideal for building everything from mobile apps to server-side applications.
+With a syntax similar to C++ and C#, it’s also a great stepping stone for developers looking to expand their programming expertise.